idio-lang/DIPS/source/idio-design/idio-look.rst

-:lname:`Scheme` looks like it can be used to program computers, indeed, it looks like it can do far more in terms of programming computers that we are used to or, more likely, capable of!
-It is very succinct with several key implementation details:
+:lname:`Scheme` looks like it can be used to program computers, indeed, it looks like it can do far more in terms of programming computers that we, simple scripters, are used to or, more likely, capable of!
+It is very succinct with several key implementation
+details:

 * closures, we can close over variables and use them in a function body